AirspaceTechnologies/JustLogDataDogDestination/Sources/JustLogDataDogDestination/DataDog/README.md

   * https://github.com/DataDog/dd-sdk-ios/releases/tag/1.4.1

-The classes are used to encode the log objects it specifically leaves out the following information by hardcoding or masking out:
+The classes are used to encode the log objects, it specifically leaves out the following information by hardcoding or commenting out:

   * Carrier Network Info
   * Reachibility Network Information
   * Any RUM properties
   * Span or Spannable properties